 Big benefits beyond the credits

 “All the data on dual enrollment is very positive on the student impact,” Breuer said.
-“We know students who take dual enrollment classes are one more likely to go to college.
-They’re also then more likely to stay in college and eventually graduate.
+“We know students who take dual enrollment classes are more likely to go to college.
+They’re also more likely to stay in college and eventually graduate.

 Ali Shana, a third-year doctoral student in Marquette University’s Department of Educational Policy & Leadership, researches dual enrollment programs.
 A recent issue of Marquette Today featured his work.
 It explained, “His research centers on listening directly to students.
 Using developmental and educational psychology, Shana studies why students choose to participate in dual enrollment, what challenges and supports they encounter, and how those experiences shape their identity, confidence, and understanding of college over time.